eduardz1/Master-Thesis/presentation.typ

     place(dx: 660pt, dy: -80pt, box(width: 120pt, height: 30pt, fill: white))
   }

-  Open source software developed by Florian Faucher@HAWEN@FloPhD.
+  Open source software, written in modern Fortran, developed by Florian Faucher@HAWEN@FloPhD.

   - Used to solve both the _forward_ and _inverse_ problem in the frequency domain #pause

   - Uses the Hybridizable Discontinuous Galerkin (HDG) method #pause

-  - Designed for large scale problems, parallelized with MPI + OpenMP #pause
+  - Designed for large scale problems, parallelized with MPI + OpenMP

-  - Written in modern Fortran

   #speaker-note[
     / FORWARD PROBLEM: simulation of the propagation of waves through a medium